 We cannot stress enough though, that BASE jumping is not to be taken lightly — jumpers have received extensive safety and fitness training before their first leap.

 The UK has the largest indoor ice wall in the world at Kinlockleven, Scotland.
 Both beginners and seasoned professionals will find fresh challenges here in the artificial snow; and experts are on hand to guide you from the ground to the summit.
-Training courses start from £48pp for two and a half hours on the ice.
-Courses take place on Mondays, Wednesdays, Fridays and Saturdays from 2:45 to 5:15pm.
 Be sure to book in advance as the courses are quite popular.
-Call 01855 831100 for more details.
+Visit the website for more information.

 Sled dog rally

 For those looking to mix the extreme with a little winter spirit, there’s an adrenaline rush that comes in husky form.
 Dog-led sleds carry you along snow-sprayed terrain in competition with other teams.
 Timing and coordination are the keys here if you want to win ... but winning isn’t what it’s really about — as you let the wind whip through your hair, pulled along by six furry friends, there are few experiences quite like this one.